Intel MCS-51: External data memory

 External data memory (XRAM) is a third address space, also starting at address 0, and allowing 16 bits of address space.
 It can also be on- or off-chip; what makes it "external" is that it must be accessed using the MOVX (move external) instruction.
 Many variants of the 8051 include the standard 256 bytes of IRAM plus a few kilobytes of XRAM on the chip.

 The first 256 bytes of XRAM may be accessed using the MOVX A,@R0, MOVX A,@R1, MOVX @R0,A, and MOVX @R1,A instructions.
-The full 64KB may be accessed using MOVX A,@DPTR and MOVX @DPTR,A. The 16-bit address requires the programmer to load the 16-bit index register.
+The full 64 KB may be accessed using MOVX A,@DPTR and MOVX @DPTR,A. The 16-bit address requires the programmer to load the 16-bit index register.
 For this reason, RAM accesses with 16-bit addresses are substantially slower.

-Some CPUs permit the 8-bit indirect address to use any 8-bit general purpose register.
+Some CPUs permit the 8-bit indirect address to use any 8-bit general-purpose register.

-To permit the use of this feature, some 8051-compatible microcontrollers with internal RAM larger than 256 bytes, or an inability to access external RAM access internal RAM as if it were external, and have a special function register (e.g. PDATA) that permits them to set the upper address of the 256-byte page.
+To permit the use of this feature, some 8051-compatible microcontrollers with internal RAM larger than 256 bytes, or an inability to access external RAM, access internal RAM as if it were external and have a special function register (e.g. PDATA) that permits them to set the upper address of the 256-byte page.
 This emulates the MCS8051 mode that can page the upper byte of a RAM address by setting the general-purpose I/O pins.